microsoft/live-share/docs/use/vscode.md

     See [sign in](#sign-in) for more details.
 You *do not need to be signed up or accepted* into the private limited preview to participate in a collaboration session and will not receive email updates by simply signing into a Live Share session.

 2. **Click on the invite link / open the invite in your browser**

+    > **Linux users:** Be sure to run the browser integration terminal command when prompted before executing this step.
+See [here](#linux-browser-integration) for additional details.

     Simply open (or re-open) the invite link in a browser.
 Note: If you have not yet installed the Live Share extension, you'll be prompted to do so at this point and be presented with links to the extension marketplace.
 Install the extension and restart your tool and browser.